Fujifilm X100S versus Fujifilm X70

 The X70 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X100S has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100S was succeeded by the Fujifilm X100T.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100S and the Fujifilm X100S?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Easier framing: Has an electronic viewfinder for image framing and settings control.